All Episodes

 That will protect.

-Why would why would Obama blow up a train?
+Why would Obama blow up a train?

 I mean, would your average liberal blow up a train?

-Bill Ayers didn't blow up trains, he blew up Pentagon.
+Bill Ayers didn't blow up trains.

 So I'm not sure.

-I'm not sure I buy this business that Osama would blow up trains because it's a global warming official.
+I'm not sure I buy this business that Osama would blow up trains because as a global warming aficionado, you know, a train, that's something sacred.

-That make him a hypocritical mass murderer.
+That'd make him a hypocritical mass murderer.

 Blow up people on a train.

-This is from the Atlanta urinal constipation.
+Saxby Chambliss, this is from the Atlanta Urinal Constipation.

 Moments before he died, Osama bin Laden may have gotten a brief glimpse of what was headed his way.